 The Company recognizes revenue on all contracts with a planned manufacturing process in excess of four weeks (which approximates 575 direct labor hours) using the percentage-of-completion method.
 The percentage-of-completion method is determined by comparing actual labor incurred to a specific date to management's estimate of the total labor to be incurred on each contract.
 Contracts in progress are reviewed monthly, and sales and earnings are adjusted in current accounting periods based on revisions in the contract value and estimated costs at completion.
 Losses on contracts are recognized immediately when known.
+During the three and six months ended September 30, 2006, a loss of \$329 was recognized on a contract in process.
+During the three and six months ended September 30, 2005, no loss provisions were recorded.

 Revenue on contracts not accounted for using the percentage-of-completion method is recognized utilizing the completed contract method.
 The majority of the Company's contracts have a planned manufacturing process of less than four weeks and the results reported under this method do not vary materially from the percentage-of-completion method.
 The Company recognizes revenue and all related costs on the completed contract method upon substantial completion or shipment of products to the customer.
 Substantial completion is consistently defined as at least 95% complete with regard to direct labor hours.
-Customer acceptance is generally required throughout the construction process and the Company have no further material obligations under the contract after the revenue is recognized.
+Customer acceptance is generally required throughout the construction process and the Company has no further material obligations under the contract after the revenue is recognized.